|Organisation Name||Australian Education Union (Federal)|

 You will also have a high level of written communication skills and research capability to analyse issues and provide strategic advice specifically for the purposes of advocacy, social change or campaigning.

 Relevant tertiary qualifications are essential.

-If working to confront educational inequality within the Indigenous community inspires you, please click apply, submitting your resume and covering letter quoting reference # 33878 or phone Emma Naglieri on 03 8319 4080 for further information.
+If working to confront educational inequality within the Indigenous community inspires you, then please click apply, submitting your resume and cover letter in MS word format, quoting # 33878.
+For more information please contact Emma Naglieri on 03 8319 4080.